truecharts/website/docs/manual/helm/common/container/resources.md

 #### `resources.requests.cpu`

-Define the requests.cpu for the container
+The minimum amount of CPU that the container can use.

 |            |                                                                  |
 | ---------- | ---------------------------------------------------------------- |